xyliatgithub/IntroCrypto-2025/Lab 2/readme.md

 1. Please reuse the VM/environment from Lab 1.
 If you already finished Lab 1 setup, you can skip this section.
 Otherwise, follow: [Lab 1 Environment Setup](https://github.com/xyliatgithub/IntroCrypto-2025/blob/main/Lab%201/readme.md)

+***Note*** Starting from this lab, you can use Mac + VMware Fusion Player.
+The kernel version issue affecting Lab 1 does not impact this experiment.

 ## Lab Notices
 * You can skip **Tasks 1, 6.2, 6.3 and 7**– frequency analysis against monoalphabetic substitution cipher and programming using the crypto library.